Back to series

 J.M.
 Njoroge

 SpeakerJ.M.
-Njoroge, is a speaker and writer.
+Njoroge is an accomplished apologist and writer.
 He graduated from Talbot School of Theology with a master’s degree in philosophy, a master’s degree in New Testament studies and a ThM.
 Njoroge earned his PhD in philosophy from the University of Georgia and was the host of the radio program Let My People Think.
-His passion is to help clear the fog between the academy and the local church by making the case for the credibility of the gospel of Jesus Christ in a winsome and persuasive manner.
+He is also known for his work on the Ufalme Experience, a ten-session journey through the Lord’s Prayer.
+Njoroge’s passion is to help clear the fog between the academy and the church by making the case for the credibility of the gospel of Jesus Christ, in both a winsome and persuasive manner.